David Taylor (professor): Public works

 Taylor was chairman of the UK Psychiatric Pharmacy Group (1997-1999) and the foundation president of the College of Mental Health Pharmacists, a role recognised by the award of a lifetime fellowship (FCMHP).
 He was a member of the government-appointed panel which brought in laws in drug driving and between 2020 and 2024 was a member of the Advisory Council on the Misuse of Drugs.

 Taylor has been a member of several NICE panels responsible for drawing up treatment guidelines in mental health, including the 2022 guideline on depression in adults.

-Taylor has four children,two of them which are twins.

 Since 2011 he has been editor-in-chief of the journal Therapeutic Advances in Psychopharmacology which was launched in the same year.
-The journal has an official Impact Factor of 4.0 and is ranked 54th out of 288 psychiatry journals.
+The journal has an official Impact Factor of 5.0 and is ranked 41st out of 293 psychiatry journals.

 Taylor is widely recognised as an expert witness on the effect of drugs on behaviour and has given testimony on over two hundred civil and criminal cases.